LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ~~~
 {: .bash}

 We will now create an empty git repository to track changes to our project.
-To do this we will use the **init** command,
+To do this we will use the git **init** command,
 which is simply short for *initialise*.

 ~~~